Lithuania: DHL freight plane crashes near Vilnius airport – DW – 11/25/2024

 DHL Group, which is headquartered in Germany’s Bonn, has not released a statement so far.

-According to data from rescue services, emergency crews were alerted at 5:28 am (0428 CET) that a cargo plane had crashed into a building.
+According to data from rescue services, emergency crews were alerted about the crash at 5:28 am (0428 CET).

 "City services are currently onsite, along with a fire truck and a command team from Vilnius Airport," the Lithuanian airport authority posted on X. "Airport operations are not disrupted at this time."